Councillors and Elections

 The last election took place on the 4th May 2023 and the next elections will take place in May 2027.

-Definitive guidance on what is involved, who is eligible to stand/vote can be found on the ERYC website here.
+Definitive guidance on what is involved, who is eligible to stand/vote can be found on the East Riding of Yorkshire Council website.
 In summary:

 Who may stand for Election?